This blog may contain affiliate links. Read our disclosure policy for more info.

 Iguazu Falls is totally worth seeing during your trip to South America.
 Sure, it takes a little extra planning and travel time to get here, but the moment you see the falls, you’ll understand why you NEED to see it in person.
 Hopefully, this guide has helped you plan your visit to this incredible spot.

-If you’re planning on backpacking through Brazil or exploring Argentina, make sure to check out our other South American blogs.
+If you’re planning on backpacking through Brazil or exploring the best places in Argentina, make sure to check out our other South American blogs.
 We’ve traveled extensively around here and have lots of tips and fantastic destinations for you to discover.